ouspg/PrivacyAndSocialEngineering/5.Social_engineering_I/README.md

     logging.info('Stopping...\n')
 ```

-> Return the screenshot of your Netflix phishing site and also from the terminal, when it logs the user data after user submits it.
+> Return the code and the screenshot of your Netflix phishing site and from the terminal, when it logs the user data after user submits it.
 You don't need to modify `index.html` in any way.
 What was the purpose of `301` response code and location header?

 ## **Task 2:** Social Engineering Toolkit